cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

     Content-Type: application/json
     ```

-- A KG export of successfully instantiated EPC data (steps 1 & 2) is provided in `../../Data/99 KG snapshots/4_epc_data_before_matching`
+- There are KG exports of successfully instantiated EPC data provided in
+    - steps 1 & 2: `../../Data/99 KG snapshots/4_epc_data_before_matching`
+    - steps 1, 2 & 3: `../../Data/99 KG snapshots/5_epc_data_after_matching`
+- There is no KG export after step 4, as this also requires the footprints to be uploaded to PostGIS (for visualisation); hence, step 4 shall be run as part of the instantiation workflow

 ## 2.2) Building Matching Agent